Menu Close

 It was two British ballet dancers who brought Jacob’s Pillow back to life in 1941.
 Anton Dolin (1904–1983) and Alicia Markova (1910–2004) were ballet superstars.
 They had both danced with Diaghilev’s Ballets Russes, and had appeared together as guests for many companies before forming The Markova-Dolin company in the mid-1930s.
 By the late 1930s, with World War II raging in Europe, they were both working in the USA.
 In 1941, Dolin was working as a dancer and choreographer for the newly formed Ballet Theatre (which would later become American Ballet Theatre) and Markova was a principal dancer with the Ballet Russe de Monte Carlo.

-Dolin knew that Alicia’s contract with The Ballet Russe de Monte Carlo would be up soon and persuaded her and several other dancers from the company to join Ballet Theatre.
+Dolin knew that Markova’s contract with The Ballet Russe de Monte Carlo would be up soon and persuaded her and several other dancers from the company to join Ballet Theatre.
 However, a problem soon arose.
 The company was about to go on an unpaid summer break and the dancers would scatter until the company resumed operations in the fall.
 Dolin wanted to find a way to keep the company and its new dancers together.

 Dolin knew Shawn and thought that perhaps that “The Farm” might offer a solution.
 Dolin later wrote: